Esk National Park

 Esk National Park is a national park in South East Queensland, Australia.
 It is located in Redbank Creek, in the Somerset Region of Queensland, Australia.
 The park was gazetted in 2006.
-It aims to protect a piece of remant vegetation of significant biodiversity value.
+The park's primary objective is to safeguard a remnant area of significant biodiversity value.

-The park lies within the Brisbane River catchment with a subtropical climate.
+Located within the Brisbane River catchment area, Esk National Park enjoys a subtropical climate.